 Over the past two decades, Allan has been playing with James Cammack, long time bass player for the legendary jazz pianist Ahmad Jamal.
 They have been playing both Allan’s original music as well as songs from the Great American Songbook.
 Allan’s current project combines Cammack with a cadre of classical musicians for the realization of his original music.
 Included are Timothy Fain, extolled by New York Times chief classical music critic Anthony Tomassini as a “brilliant young American violinist...(with)…technical finesse, lyrical ardor, and cagey control,” cellist Arash Amini, who recently had his Alice Tully Hall debut, the talented flutist Eveline Kuhn, and prominent international percussionist Satoshi Takeishi.

-The music for 33K was created in my home studio between 2008-2010, in preparation for several concerts and a recording studio project.
-I am privileged to have played my compositions with these wonderful musicians.
+The music for 33K was created in his home studio between 2008-2010, in preparation for several concerts and a recording studio project.

 At another of Tim’s soirees at Sigrid’s, I was impressed by the musicality of cellist Arash “Joey” Amini, and asked if he might be interested in joining the project.
 We had several duo rehearsals during which I was nourished by Joey’s classical sensibilities.
 Arash added gravitas to my musical compositions.